Exodus: Gods and Kings: Box office

 Exodus: Gods and Kings grossed $65 million in the U.S. and Canada and $203 million in other territories for a worldwide total of $268.2 million.
 The film earned $8.7 million on its opening day (including previews) in the United States.
 The film topped the box office during its opening weekend with $24.1 million.

 Outside North America, the film was released in 10 markets on December 4–5 and earned $23.1 million from 6,462 screens on its opening weekend.
 The following week it earned $17.8 million from 27 international markets, coming at second place at the box office behind The Hobbit: The Battle of the Five Armies.
 The film was number one in 13 markets.
 In its third week, the film added $30.9 million from 39 markets and was still halted at number two behind The Battle of the Five Armies.

 The highest openings came from Russia ($8 million), Brazil ($6.68 million), South Korea ($6.2 million), Mexico ($5.4 million), France ($5.35 million), the UK ($4.25 million), Spain ($3.7 million), and Germany ($3.64 million).
 At the end of its theatrical run, Spain proved to be the most successful country with $18.1 million followed by Russia, Brazil, France, and the UK.

 Critical response

-Exodus: Gods and Kings received generally negative reviews from critics.
+Exodus: Gods and Kings received mixed reviews from critics.
 They praised its acting performances and technical achievements, but criticized its pacing, thin screenwriting, and lack of character development.
-The film veered creatively from the Bible and Scott's honesty about his own atheist beliefs did not help appeal to a potential audience of believers.
-The film has a score of 30% on Rotten Tomatoes based on 210 reviews, with an average rating of 5.00/10.
-The critical consensus states, "While sporadically stirring, and suitably epic in its ambitions, Exodus: Gods and Kings can't quite live up to its classic source material."
-On Metacritic, the film has a score of 52 out of 100, based on 42 critics, indicating "mixed or average reviews".
+The film veered creatively from the Bible, and Scott's honesty about his own atheism did not help its potential appeal to a religious audience.

+On Rotten Tomatoes, the film holds an approval rating of 30% based on 210 reviews, with an average rating of 5/10.
+The critic's consensus reads: "While sporadically stirring, and suitably epic in its ambitions, Exodus: Gods and Kings can't quite live up to its classic source material."
+Metacritic, the film has a weighted average score of 52 out of 100, based on 42 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.